 Your entire roadmap should address these three components and show how you will make improvements in each.
 If you truly make progress in each component, you’ll have a company with the right tools and culture in place to drive value out of data.
 Having the right people, process, and technology will allow you to be data driven and drive business growth.

 Many organizations embark on building a data strategy and becoming data centric without knowing how to actually use their data.
-By doing the research to assess your organization’s current state, and then implementing the three-part framework we’ve shared with you, you’ll be on track toward building a successful data strategy that’s tailored to your business.
+By doing the research to assess your organization’s current state, and then implementing the two-part framework we’ve shared with you, you’ll be on track toward building a successful data strategy that’s tailored to your business.

 We know it’s a lot of work to do this process alone, which is why Cognetik is here to help.
 Our management layer and strategy department can figure out how to structure and organize your analytics practice to best suit your business.
 Most companies don’t focus much on people or process, but just the technology.
 At Cognetik, we focus on all three, with process being especially important to us.